ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 [Quirksmode On Events](http://www.quirksmode.org/js/events_order.html)

 ## jQuery's Event System
-At its core, jQuery's event system doesn't rely much on the browser to work.
+At its core jQuery's event system doesn't rely much on the browser to work.
 There are so many quirks that jQuery had to came up with a solution to implement event binding, unbinding and triggering in a consistent manner.
-A few key things:
+Key ideas:

 - the only handler actually registered by jQuery is a dispatcher.
 There is one dispatcher per event type.